 Causes

-- Temperature gradients creating thermal stresses
+- Temperature gradients create thermal stresses

 - Weld bead contraction causing stress concentrations